-The District continues to provide water supply development assistance for local governments and utilities.
-Since FY 2013-2014, the Governing Board has approved 58 projects totaling nearly \$20.6 million for the water supply development assistance grant program.
-An additional final grant cycle for \$1 million in grant funding assistance is planned for 2016-2017.
+The District continues to implement previously approved water supply development funding assistance for local governments and utilities.
+Since FY 2013-2014, the Governing Board has approved 70 projects totaling nearly \$21.6 million for the water supply development assistance grant program.
+As all available funds have now been encumbered, no grant cycles are planned for this or future fiscal years.